barrettfdavis/CV-Diffusion/README.md

 | DEF345 | 100 | 2E-05 | 5E-06 |  |
 | ... | ... | ... | ... |  |

-Reading from right to left across the verboseOutput.txt file, you will find every recorded diffusivity value for a given sample on each individual line.
-The image file corresponding to each line is not shown, however the lines are organized alphabetically by filename.
+Reading from left to right across the verboseOutput.txt file, you should see that every value on a given line corresponds to a measured diffusivity for one sample.
+These lines are organized alphabetically by filenames within your Inputs folder.

 Methods